 Drafting a will can be a straightforward way of establishing your final wishes after you pass away, but it is not ideal for all situations and types of property.
-If you want to avoid putting your family through the probate process or have more control over what happens to certain property, it may be a good idea to set up a trust in addition or as an alternative to a will.
+If you want to avoid putting your family through the probate process or have more control over what happens to specific property, it may be a good idea to set up a trust in addition to or as an alternative to a will.
 Trusts have many benefits and can fulfill a wide variety of needs, but they can also be tricky to set up without guidance from a qualified trusts and estates attorney.
 To ensure your trust is effective and enforceable, consider retaining a Cary trusts lawyer to help you construct a trust to offer you asset protection.

 Conversely, an irrevocable trust grants the named trustee permanent control over the assets, meaning the settlor no longer has control over that property and cannot change any terms regarding how it will be managed.

-Trust-based estate planning can be beneficial in a variety of ways:
+Trust-based estate planning can be beneficial in a variety of ways.

-If your children stand to inherit a generous sum of money, it may not be in their best interests to receive it all in a single, lump sum distribution.
+If your children stand to inherit a generous sum of money, it may not be in their best interests to receive it all in a single, lump-sum distribution.
 Trust-based planning can provide for your children over time and can be planned to coincide with life’s milestones – such as college, their first home, marriage, and having children of their own – or based on specific ages or dates.

-Trusts can accomplish a lot more on behalf of a settlor and their assets than a will can in certain respects, but they are also significantly more complex to set up in exchange.
-If you want to look into creating any kind of trust for your property and assets, seeking advice from a seasoned legal representative should be a priority.
+Trusts can accomplish much more on behalf of a settlor and their assets than a will can in certain respects, but they are also significantly more complex to set up in exchange.
+If you are interested in creating a trust for your property and assets, seeking advice from an experienced legal representative should be a priority.
 With guidance from estate planning lawyers, you could have a much easier time establishing a trust that serves your best interests and those of your designated beneficiaries.

 Contact us today to schedule an initial strategy meeting and discuss your options.